connellsharp/ConnellsBlog/_drafts/cqrs-ddd-event-sourcing.md

 # Conclusion

 But they're not the same ideas.
 All these can be used independently, or you can mix and match whichever suit the needs of your project.

+## Relationship to DDD

+CQRS is commonly used alongside DDD.
+It's not a rule - you can use each independently - but they work well together.

+The domain model would live on the command side of a CQRS system.
+Changes to be applied to aggregates.

+This part of the system will be responsible for committing data transactions.